VDR Solutions

 AI in Clear Ideas operates only over the documents in the workspace that the user is authorized to access.
 This means:

-• Recurring workflows — due diligence gap analyses, financial statement comparisons, management representation summaries — can be run consistently against the current set of approved materials rather than rebuilt from scratch for each cycle.
+• Recurring agents — due diligence gap analyses, financial statement comparisons, management representation summaries — can be run consistently against the current set of approved materials rather than rebuilt from scratch for each cycle.

 System of Record for the Transaction